MagnusThome/RejsaCAN-ESP32/README.md

 What CAN/OBD2 library should one use?
 There are a couple of different CAN libraries to choose from, here are some links:

-- <a href=What%20CAN%20library%20to%20use%3F>Links to some different CAN libraries</a>
+- <a href=Tips%20to%20setup%20IDE%20and%20get%20started>Links to some different CAN libraries and tips to get started</a>

 .